SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/layer.md

 ## Getting Started

-The dataset you will plot is an example of Public Use Microdata Sample (PUMS) produced by the US Census Beaurea.
+The dataset you will plot is an example of Public Use Microdata Sample (PUMS) produced by the US Census Bureau.
 We'll explore the wage gap between men and women.

 The file to be loaded contains individuals' anonymized responses to the 5 Year